Nutritional Support of the horse with Cushing’s

 Dietary Management

 The key factor to remember when choosing a diet for horses suffering with PPID is the increased risk of laminitis due to hormone imbalances.
 Though this may be reduced in horses being treated with medication, it should always be considered when choosing an appropriate diet plan, whether this is for weight gain or weight loss.
 Horses with PPID have difficulty maintaining normal blood glucose levels due to insulin sensitivity, feeding a diet low in nonstructural carbohydrates (NSC) can improve insulin sensitivity and reduce the risk of laminitis in affected horses.
 Aim for a feed that has less than 10% combined starch and sugar (always consider the amount you are feeding, and relative starch and sugar intake per meal as this is often more relevant), and forage that has less than 10% water-soluble carbohydrates (WSC).
 The WSC in forage can be confirmed by sending a sample in to be analyzed at the lab.
-Soaking your hay or haylage has been shown to reduce WSC in forage, the latest research recommends that soaking hay for approximately 60 minutes in cold water is adequate.
+Soaking your hay has been shown to reduce WSC in forage, the latest research recommends that soaking hay for approximately 60 minutes in cold water is adequate.

 news thumbnail image